2016 Dutch Ukraine–European Union Association Agreement referendum: Campaign

-Opinion polling
+Opinion polls

 Results

 Referendums under the Advisory Referendum Act are not binding.
 To be valid, a turnout of at least 30% of eligible voters is required and a simple majority (over 50%) defines the result.
 In the event of a valid vote against the Act, the States General has to enact a new law either to repeal the Act or to provide for its entry into force.
 As long as the Approval Act has not entered into force, the instrument of ratification cannot be deposited by the Netherlands, as a result of which the agreement as a whole cannot enter into force.

 The referendum was valid: the turnout was roughly 32.3%, and the treaty was rejected with 61% of voters voting against it, and 38.2% of voters voting for it.

 On 18 November 2016, Stichting KiezersOnderzoek Nederland, an independent academic organisation, published a report on the referendum results, which had been anticipated by the Dutch Government.
 Amongst other things, the organisation investigated the opponents' motives for voting against.
 According to the report, for the largest group of "against" voters (34.1%), corruption in Ukraine was the predominant motive.
 For the second-largest group, it was the 'fear of Ukraine membership of the EU'.

+A 2023 study found that euroskepticism or support for the EU was a strong predictor of how individuals voted in the referendum.
+Views on the EU were a stronger predictor of vote choice than concerns about Russia.